Content

 As mentioned above, lack of sleep could be causing your mood swings.
 And even if it isn’t, poor sleep isn’t going to do your mood any favors.

-Follow these tips to get more shut-eye:
+No matter what your situation is, follow these tips to get better shut-eye:

 Keep a consistent sleep pattern

-Ban tech from the bedroom (yes, even your phone)
+Ban tech from the bedroom — yes, even your phone

-Avoid large meals, caffeine and alcohol close to bedtime
+Avoid large meals, caffeine, and alcohol close to bedtime

 Get some exercise during the day to fall asleep more easily